January 7, 2021

 Symptoms include:

-Fever/chills, Cough, Shortness of breath, Runny nose, Sore throat, Headache,Loss of sense of taste or smell, Fatigue, Loss of appetite Nausea and vomiting, Diarrhea, Muscle aches
+Fever/chills, Cough, Shortness of breath, Runny nose, Sore throat, Headache, Loss of sense of taste or smell, Fatigue, Loss of appetite Nausea and vomiting, Diarrhea, Muscle aches

-Health officials recommend students get tested for COVID-19 if they are showing symptoms.
 Students and staff must stay home until they are symptom free, or if tested, until they have a negative test.

 Always phone 811 or your family physician before going anywhere to get tested.

-If a student or staff gets sick at school If a student or staff gets sick at school:
+If a student or staff gets sick at school:

-If a student or staff member gets sick at school, they will be asked to wear a mask If a school staff has to attend to a sick student, they will be asked to wear a mask If a school staff is unable to physically distance during their regular job duties, for example assisting students with activities of daily living, such as washing, using the bathroom, eating, etc. Our school will have access to non-medical masks to ensure they are accessible when needed.
+If a school staff is unable to physically distance during their regular job duties, for example assisting students with activities of daily living, such as washing, using the bathroom, eating, etc.

-Physical distancing The health and safety guidelines indicate physical distancing is not always possible with children.
+The health and safety guidelines indicate physical distancing is not always possible with children.
 Where not possible, risks are being reduced by increasing other measures like hand washing, cleaning and disinfecting, and making sure students and staff stay home when sick or showing symptoms.

 To support safe spacing, manage traffic flows in common areas, and limit mixing of different groups of students, our school is taking the following measures:

-When students should wash their hands
+When students and staff should wash their hands

-Before and after any transitions within the school setting (e.g. to another classroom, indoor-outdoor transitions) Whenever hands are visibly dirty After using the washroom Before eating and drinking After sneezing or coughing into hands After playing outside
+Before and after any transitions within the school setting (e.g. to another classroom, indoor-outdoor transitions)

 Students and staff will be able to wash hands at available sinks in the school.
 Hand sanitizing stations will also be located at:

-hand sanitizing locations are set up at all entrances the office, staff room and all classrooms Cleaning and disinfecting the school Government of Yukon custodial staff will be cleaning and disinfecting the school with disinfectants approved by Health Canada.
-They also follow cleaning and disinfecting guidelines set by Yukon’s Chief Medical officer of Health.
+Cleaning and disinfecting the school Government of Yukon custodial staff will be cleaning and disinfecting the school with disinfectants approved by Health Canada

-High-touch areas and equipment, including shared items for learning will be wiped down and cleaned more frequently.
+High-touch areas and equipment, including shared items for learning will be wiped down and cleaned more frequently

 Staff and students may also take part in support cleaning efforts.
-Students may be asked to help out by washing their hands, cleaning their desk and cleaning up after using shared items for learning, just like they would usually would.
+Students may be asked to help out by washing their hands, cleaning their desk and cleaning up after using shared items for learning, just like they would usually would

-Supporting safe habits at school Teachers and school staff will go over these health and safety routines regularly with students.
+Teachers and school staff will go over these health and safety routines regularly with students.
 Parents are also encouraged to review these health and safety routines regularly with their child or children.
 This includes:

-Operations and schedule during the 2020-21 school year School start and end times, and recess and lunch The start and end times for our school day have not changed.
+School start and end times, and recess and lunch The start and end times for our school day have not changed.
 Our school day will start at 8:45 and end at 3:06.

 Our time for recess and lunch has also not changed.
-Students will have recess breaks from 10:15-10:30 and lunch break from 11:42-12:30.
+Students will have recess breaks from 10:15-10:30 and lunch break from 11:40-12:30.

 K4/K5 will have separate play times from the rest of school times

-Only K4/K5 will have a separate lunch and recess time, these may vary a little but at 10 minutes before or after the rest of the school Drop-off and pick-up Student, parents and school staff should maintain a 2-metre distance during drop-off and pick-up times as much as possible.
+Only K4/K5 will have a separate lunch and recess time, these may vary a little but at 10 minutes before or after the rest of the school

 Parents should not enter the school while waiting to drop-off or pick up their child.
 They should wait in their vehicle or in the designated waiting area, outside the front gate or the side door